-Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian Dollars) For the nine months ended August 31, 2021
+Notes to the Consolidated Financial Statements (Expressed in Canadian Dollars) For the year ended November 30, 2021

 (j) Leases (cont'd...)

 The lease liability is presented as a separate line in the consolidated statement of financial position.

 Right of use assets are depreciated over the shorter period of lease term and useful life of the underlying asset.
 If a lease transfers ownership of the underlying asset or the cost of the right of use asset reflects that the Company expects to exercise a purchase option, the related right of use asset is depreciated over the useful life of the underlying asset.
 The depreciation starts at the commencement date of the lease.